Sexuality in Islam: Children

 According to Abdullah Nasih Ulwan, sex education is not recommended until the approach of puberty, and children are expected to be taught the signs of this as well as the characteristics which distinguish men from women.
-Islamic tradition also encourages that sexual education be entwined with morality, explaining Islamic rules involving the covering the intimate parts of the body, ‘awrah, and the Islamic positions on modesty, chastity and avoiding promiscuity.
+Islamic tradition also encourages that sexual education be entwined with morality, explaining Islamic rules involving the covering the intimate parts of the body, 'awrah, and the Islamic positions on modesty, chastity and avoiding promiscuity.

 Circumcision

 Khitan or Khatna (ختان, ختنة) is the term for male circumcision carried out as a cultural rite by Muslims and is considered a sign of belonging to the wider Islamic community.
 Whether or not it should be carried out after converting to Islam is debated among Islamic scholars.
-The Quran does not mention circumcision, either explicitly or implicitly, in any verse, while some hadiths mention circumcision in a list of practices known as fitra (acts considered to be of a refined person).
+The Quran does not mention circumcision, either explicitly or implicitly—in any verse—while some hadiths mention circumcision in a list of practices known as fitra (acts considered to be of a refined person).
 However, different hadiths contradict on whether circumcision is part of fitra or not.

-According to some traditions Muhammad was born without a foreskin (aposthetic), while others maintain that his grandfather Abdul-Muttalib circumcised him when he was seven days old.
-Islamic sources that advocate for circumcision also do not fix a particular time for circumcision, which can depend on family, region and country.
+According to some traditions Muhammad was born without a foreskin (aposthetic), while others maintain that his grandfather Abd al-Muttalib circumcised him when he was seven days old.
+Islamic sources that advocate for circumcision also do not fix a particular time for circumcision, which can depend on family, region, and country.
 The preferred age is usually seven although some Muslims are circumcised as early as the seventh day after birth and as late as the commencement of puberty.

 Puberty

 Bāligh or bulūgh (بالغ or بُلوغ) refers to a person who has reached puberty or adulthood, and has full responsibility under Islamic law.
 In Islam, human life is divided into two parts, the first is before adolescence or childhood, when man is considered innocent, and the second is after adolescence (bulugiyat) or adulthood, when the Islamic law is fully applied to man and the hereafter is judged.
 If a person dies before he becomes an adult, he is considered to be in heaven.

-The minimum age for puberty in boys is approximately 12 lunar years, and in the absence of symptoms, approximately 15 lunar years to maximum 18 lunar years, or may vary by geographical region; in the case of boys, the characteristics or signs of puberty, pubic hair growth and semen discharge (wet dreams).
+The minimum age for puberty in boys is approximately 12 lunar years, and in the absence of symptoms, approximately 15 lunar years to maximum 18 lunar years, or may vary by geographical region; in the case of boys, the characteristics or signs of puberty, pubic hair growth, and Spermarche ("wet dreams").
 The minimum age of puberty for girls is approximately 9 lunar years and if absence of no symptoms are found, it can be considered as approximately 15 lunar years to maximum 17 lunar years or 18 lunar years, or may vary by geographical region in case of girls.
-The characteristics or signs of puberty in girls are pubic hair, menstruation, wet dreams and the ability to conceive.
+The characteristics or signs of puberty in girls are pubic hair, menstruation, wet dreams, and the ability to conceive.